-The truth of the matter is, many will judge Alcoholics Anonymous because it is foreign to them.
+The truth of the matter is that many will judge Alcoholics Anonymous because it is foreign to them.
 Without experiencing the program firsthand, it is difficult to grasp how an alcoholic can get sober this way.
 This ignorance, sometimes, is even perpetrated throughout the medical community, which may be understandable to a degree.
 Physicians study science; they understand science; they look for research.
-While Alcoholics Anonymous has no biological standing, it has proven effective for a countless bunch.
+While Alcoholics Anonymous has no biological standing, it has proven effective for countless groups.

 Established in 1935, Alcoholics Anonymous has grown to an estimated 2 million members on an international basis.
 Currently present in 170 countries, with the book Alcoholics Anonymous selling over 30 million copies, this fellowship has touched and positively impacted the lives of so many.
 While some individuals come into the fellowship and do not stay, it is evident that this program of recovery has and does work.
-If it hadn’t, how could it be the longest standing self-help group for 82 years, and the basis for other groups such as Narcotics Anonymous and Gamblers Anonymous?
+If it hadn’t, how could it be the longest-standing self-help group for 87 years and the basis for other groups such as Narcotics Anonymous and Gamblers Anonymous?

-There is obviously something about this abstinence-based program that works.
+There is something about this abstinence-based program that works.
 In today’s current standing of recovery, where many in the medical and addictions field want to promote and encourage medication-assisted treatment, it can be easily confusing as to why AA or NA is even necessary.
-Many will think, “Well I’m on Suboxone or Vivitrol, so why do I need to attend a support group?”
-Countless times over, these medications fail to live up to their promise, without the necessary work done to address underlying issues, emotional, and spiritual well-being of the individual.
+Many will think, “Well, I’m on Suboxone or Vivitrol, so why do I need to attend a support group?”
+Countless times over, these medications fail to live up to their promise without the necessary work done to address underlying issues and the emotional and spiritual well-being of the individual.

-The reality is, some may never understand; some may never care to try.
+Some may never understand, and some may never care to try.
 That’s okay.
 Nevertheless, for those in the medical and addictions field that have little to no understanding of Alcoholics Anonymous, it is most definitely crucial for lasting sobriety.
-Whether it is a model you agree upon or not, to underutilize it in the alcohol treatment process based on a lack of understanding, is incredibly detrimental to the individual.
+Whether it is a model you agree upon or not, to underutilize it in the alcohol treatment process based on a lack of understanding is incredibly detrimental to the individual.

 Contact Clearbrook Today

-If you or someone you love is struggling with alcoholism or drug addiction, we can help.
-For more than 40 years, Clearbrook Treatment Centers has been providing effective drug and alcohol treatment in Pennsylvania to the chemically dependent person.
-This is done so through the use of various therapies and treatment plans, while incorporating a 12-step model of recovery.
-If you are ready to make a change, please contact our Admissions Specialists today.
+If you or someone you love is struggling with alcoholism or drug addiction, our rehab can help.
+Clearbrook Treatment Centers has been providing effective inpatient rehab programs in Pennsylvania and now Massachusetts for years.
+This is done through the use of various addiction therapy programs while incorporating a 12-step model of recovery.